thelastoutpostworkshop/gpio_viewer/README.md

 - Downnload the code and install the library in the Arduino IDE : `Sketch > Include Library > Add ZIP Library...`
 - Install the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) in the same way `Sketch > Include Library > Add ZIP Library...`
+- The library depends on [AsyncTCP](https://github.com/dvarrel/AsyncTCP) library which should be installed automatically

 ### Usage
 >ℹ️ You can also use get examples provided with the library in the Arduino IDE through the menu `File > Examples > GPIOViewer`